CSC207-UofT/course-project-group-002-tut5101/phase0/progress_report.md

 attribute very clear and easy to comprehend.
 - The previous idea of creating simply hashmap of name-freshness and name-quantity was change to a specific class InventoryList, which protect the internal information in a hashmap.
-- For command-line UI, the current user could log out from the system then another user could log in with credentials to view different info.
+- For command-line ui, the current user could log out from the system then another user could log in with credentials to view different info.